lecraizer/multiagent_auction/README.md

 # About
-Single and multiagent auction simulation using deep reinforcement learning algorithms
+Multiagent auction simulation using deep reinforcement learning algorithms

 # Deep RL in Auction Theory